hiteshjasani/eternity-rs/README.md

 # eternity-rs

-Formatting human and bot readable time durations
+Answering the question, "how long did that take?", in a form readable by humans and bots alike.

 ## Motivation

-Rust does not implement `Display` for `Duration`.
-Even if it did, usage would vary between wanting things easy to read versus having them readable by automated tools.
-This crate tries to hit the major use cases.
+Rust does not implement `Display` for `std::time::Duration`.
+But even if it did, there wouldn't be a format that would be usable across the board.
+Formats that are human readable are hard to parse for bots, and vice versa.
+This crate provides extension traits to enable formatting durations for most cases.

 ## Simple Example

 ```
 use std::time::Duration;
-use eternity-rs::Eternity;
+use eternity_rs::Eternity;

 let duration = Duration::from_secs(3672);
 println!("{}", &duration.humanize());